Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

 The smooth relative density $\xi({\bf r}, t)$ was computed during the MD simulation of bulk polystyrene and polystyrene with an embedded nanoparticle.
-Since the direct calculation of the convolution in Eq.~(\ref{eq:rho}) take enormous calculation time, we use the smooth histogram method described in Appendix~\ref{sec:histogram}, which in the case of analysis of the thermal fluctuations almost does not increase the simulation time.
+In the latter case, the sum in Eq.~(\ref{eq:rho}) includes atoms of the nanoparticle.
+Since the direct calculation of the convolution in Eq.~(\ref{eq:rho}) takes considerable calculation time, we use the smooth histogram method described in the \hyperref[sm]{Supplemental Material}.

-Figure~\ref{fig:map_PS} shows the computed elastic modulus $M(\mathbf{r})$ for bulk polystyrene obtained for different spatial scales $w$.
-One notes strong spatial fluctuations of the elastic modulus in the case of $w=0.4$, while the spatial fluctuations decrease for the larger $w$-values.
-For a better representation of the actual length scale, we use the full width at half maximum (FWHM) of the smoothing function $\phi(\mathbf{r})$, which yields $w_{\textsc{fwhm}} = 2\sqrt{2\ln 2}\,w$.
-For $w=0.4$~nm one obtains $w_{\textsc{fwhm}} = 0.92$~nm, the mean elastic modulus $\langle M(\mathbf{r})\rangle = 7.9$ GPa, and the FWHM of the elastic modulus fluctuations $\delta M_{\textsc{fwhm}} = 2.8$ GPa.
-The fluctuations of the elastic modulus are noticeably strong, and cannot be neglected at the given length scale.
-The fluctuations correspond specifically to the difference between the maximum and minimum values of $M(\mathbf{r})$ observed in Fig.~\ref{fig:map_PS}(a).
+Figure~\ref{fig:map_PS}(a--c) shows the computed elastic modulus $M(\mathbf{r})$ for bulk polystyrene obtained for different spatial scales $w$.
+One notes strong spatial fluctuations of the elastic modulus in the case of $w=0.4$ nm, while the spatial fluctuations decrease for the larger $w$-values.
+The dependence of the mean elastic modulus $\langle M \rangle$ and the standard deviation $\delta M$ as a function of the spatial scale $w$ is presented in Fig.~\ref{fig:corr}(a--b).
+With increasing $w$, $\langle M \rangle$ tends to its macroscopic value and $\delta M$ decreases.
+For the investigated values of $w$ one observes $\delta M\propto 1/w$; in the case of uncorrelated noise one would expect that $\delta M$ will decrease with the increase of the smoothing length as $1/w^{3/2}$.
+It is thus important to study the correlation function $C({\bf r}) = \big\langle \big(M({\bf r}') - \langle M \rangle\big)\big(M({\bf r}' + {\bf r}) - \langle M \rangle\big)\big\rangle_{{\bf r}'}$ of the local elastic modulus to determine the relevant correlation length in the system.
+The obtained correlation function $C(r)$, averaged over the different spatial directions in the sample, is presented in Fig.~\ref{fig:corr} for several spatial scales $w$.
+One can see the exponential behavior of the correlation function $C(r) \propto \exp(-r/\lambda_c)$ with $\lambda_c \approx 1.4$ nm.
+Significant fluctuations of the local elastic modulus for small spatial scales and its correlated behavior make it necessary to study the nanoscale elastic properties in more detail.

-Figure~\ref{fig:map_PS}(b) shows the results for $w=0.8$~nm, where $w_{\textsc{fwhm}} = 1.88$ nm, $\langle M(\mathbf{r})\rangle=9.0$ GPa, and $\delta M_{\textsc{fwhm}} = 1.3$ GPa.
-In that case, the relative fluctuations are smaller, being less than 20\%, and furthermore decrease for larger spatial scales $w$.
-The result, therefore, demonstrates that the classical elasticity theory can only be applied at length scales that are significantly larger than $l_* \sim 1$~nm.